- Module Code:

 This module will be taught over 22 weeks with 4 hours classroom contact per week in language classes.

 Reading: Reading material is selected from a variety of sources including newspapers and magazines, twentieth-century literature and other work in which more abstract and complex subjects are discussed, and materials dealing with technical and specialist vocabulary such as political commentary, economical forecasts and extracts from cultural periodicals.

 Writing: The practice of this skill includes a variety of tasks such as translations of complex texts, composition and gathering of information from a wide range of material.
 Students at this level should be able to produce work that is grammatically accurate and to develop arguments on different issues using a range of vocabulary and idiomatic language.

-Oral: This aspect of the course concentrates on more advanced communicative and descriptive skills.
+Oral: This aspect of the module concentrates on more advanced communicative and descriptive skills.
 Students at this level should be able to participate in group discussions and convey their ideas persuasively and clearly.
 As part of the oral work students role-play as informal interpreters in a range of simple and plausible situations.